zhaoquanshengchina/getMonthlyEcommerceSales/README.md

 * Pythonically add up totals of a column.
 Then output dictionary of {eBay: $TotalSales, Amazon: $X} to log file for easy (no gsheet/xlsx) reference
 * Add shipstation/shipping cost feature.
   * Match order number, append shipping cost index to EOL of output csv.
+* Port to ruby because it would be simple enough to do and Ocra is better than Py2Exe/Pyinstaller.